-Anxiety is one of those things that isn’t an issue until it hits you like a ton of bricks—whether in the form of unexpected heart palpitations, difficulty breathing, or even sleepless nights.
-It’s nice to know that there are natural remedies like good sleep hygiene, mindfulness meditation, and aromatherapy, but who knew there were also natural supplements for anxiety?
-We’ll touch more on them in a minute, but first, let’s discuss how stress manifests itself in our bodies (and why).
+Anxiety can hit you like a ton of bricks, whether in the form of unexpected heart palpitations, difficulty breathing, or even sleepless nights.
+It’s nice to know that there are natural remedies like good sleep hygiene, mindful meditation, and aromatherapy, but who knew there were also supplements you can take?
+We rounded up five natural supplements for anxiety that can combat stress and its pesky side effects.

 Psychiatrist Emily Deans, MD, calls magnesium “the original chill pill.”
 Not only does it stop your brain from releasing stress hormones, but it can also stop them from entering at the blood-brain barrier.
-Deans says that as long as you have healthy kidney function, about 200 to 350mg of magnesium oxide should do the trick.
+Deans says that as long as you have healthy kidney function, about 200 to 350mg of magnesium should do the trick.

 You can also choose to supplement your magnesium by eating foods rich in the nutrient, like spinach, black beans, and dark chocolate, or taking an Epsom salt bath.

 L-Theanine is an amino acid found in green tea, and in recent years, it’s been extracted and used to treat anxiety (particularly in many Asian countries).
 The natural supplement works to increase your alpha brain wave activity, GABA, and serotonin, and dopamine, to give you a wave of calmness.
 You usually begin feeling the effects after 30 to 40 minutes upon taking it in pill form, and it generally lasts for about eight to 10 hours, says James Lake, MD, a psychiatrist and founder of the International Network of Integrative Mental Health.